Lumbar Disc Herniation, ABOS Oral Boards Preparation

 Clinical Scenario

-MRI of the lumbar spine shows a large left paracentral disc herniation at L4-L5 with caudal migration, compressing the traversing left L5 nerve root.
-There is no central canal stenosis.
-The remaining lumbar levels are unremarkable.
-No cauda equina compression.
+MRI showed a large left paracentral disc herniation at L4-L5 with caudal migration, compressing the traversing left L5 nerve root.
+No central stenosis, no cauda equina compression.

 What Examiners Look For